 - 1. You are in South Africa.
 Find South Africa on the globe. - 2.
 Find South Africa in Picture A. - 3.
-Was it daytime in South Africa, when the spacecraft took the photo? - 4.
+Was it daytime in South Africa, when the spacecraft took the photo? - Yes, the Sun is shining on South Africa. - 4.
 Was is daytime in Saudi Arabia?
-Hint: Use your globe to find Saudi Arabia and then find it in Picture A to see if it is day or night. - 5.
+Hint: Use your globe to find Saudi Arabia and then find it in Picture A to see if it is day or night. - Yes, there is sunshine on Saudi Arabia. - 5.
 Was it day time in Argentina when this photograph was taken?
 Use the globe to help you locate Argentina.
-Explain your answer.

-Ь. Brazil is in the sunlight.
+Explain your answer. - No, it was night time in Argentina; in the photo, Argentina is on the darkened side of the Earth, and there are lights showing. - 6.
+Now use the globe to locate Brazil.
+In Picture A, the tip of Brazil is in the sunlight.
 Is it morning or afternoon in Brazil?
-Why?
+Why? - It is morning, because Argentina is moving towards the east and into the part of the Earth that is in the light.